 Acer Chromebook 15

-A 1080p screen is as much a rarity in Chromebooks at this price point as it is in their Windows counterparts, but the Acer Chromebook 15 packs that full-HD resolution into a 15.6-inch IPS panel.
-That makes it the Chrome OS laptop with the largest displays on this list, which might impact portability, but certainly helps with productivity and media viewing.
+Ranked as the best budget Chromebook in our guide, the Acer Chromebook 15 packs a rare 1080p IPS display — most budget machines are limited to 720p.
+That also makes it the Chrome OS laptop with the largest display on this list at 15.6 inches, which might impact portability but certainly helps with productivity and media viewing.

 This is a larger laptop than some others on this list, weighing in at just under 5 pounds.
 It also moves above and below our $300 cutoff.
 However, battery life is much more impressive, lasting upwards of nine hours in the right circumstances.
 Considering the size and resolution of this display, that’s a good run, and makes this great for simple work and media viewing.